 WSQ chain saws can only be operated by authorised members.
 These members have been certified by a person or organisation authorised to carry out the appropriate training and certification and/or by the Society's Management Committee.
 The Society's saws must only be used for preparing timber blanks from sawn logs, i.e. they are not to be used for tree lopping or felling.
-The following safety rules apply to authorised users of the band saws:
+The following safety rules apply to authorised users of the chain saws:

-- Chain saws must only be used outside the workshop, on a flat area.
-A 2-metre perimeter around the saw should be kept clear of people and debris.
-The work area should be at least 3 metres from where the saw is fuelled. - Appropriate personal protective equipment must be worn, including safety glasses or face mask and ear muffs.
-Safety hat, steel-toed safety boots, heavy-duty non-slip gloves and overalls/leggings are also recommended. - Bystanders should also wear eye and hearing protection. - Remove loose fitting clothing and jewellery, and tie back long hair. - Check the blade brake, blade tension and guide bar before starting.
-Also check that fuel and oil caps are tightened, and that there are no leaks. - Lock the chain with the chain brake before starting. - Ensure that the log is firmly held with suitable jaws, blocks or wedges. - Take special care to maintain good footing at all times when operating the chain saw.
-Position the saw so that your body is clear of the cutting attachment. - Always hold the saw firmly with both hands. - Make sure the saw blade does not touch any foreign materials, e.g. nails, stones - Always pull the saw out of the cut with the blade running.
+- Chain saws will only be used during official operating hours of WSQ. - Chain saws must only be used outside the workshop on a flat area.
+A 2-metre perimeter around the saw must be roped off or temporarily fenced to keep the operation clear of people and debris.
+The work area should be at least 3 metres from where the saw is fuelled.
+Prominent signage must be displayed, e.g. "WARNING!
+Chain Saw in Operation" (or similar). - Chain saw operation requires a team of minimum of 3 personnel, i.e. Operator, Operator Assistant and Observer, whose role will be to keep other personnel outside the designated operational area.
+Additional observers may be required depending on the complexity of the cutting. - Where there is more than one chain saw in operation, a Convenor or Assistant Convenor must be present to provide overall supervision. - Appropriate personal protective equipment must be worn, including high-impact face shield, ear muffs. safety hat, steel toed safety boots and heavy duty non slip gloves.
+Overalls or leggings are also recommended, together with wearing of Hi-Vis vest.
+Bystanders should also wear eye and hearing protection. - Ensure that the log is securely held with suitable jaws, blocks or wedges and is clear from other protruding timber or obstructions. - Check the blade brake, blade tension and guide bar before starting.
+Also check that fuel and oil caps are tightened and that there are no leaks.
+Lock the chain with the chain brake before starting the saw. - Take special care to maintain good footing at all times when operating the chain saw.
+Position the saw so that your body is clear of the cutting attachment. - Always hold the saw firmly with both hands. - Make sure the saw blade does not touch any foreign materials, e.g. nails, wire, stones.
+Prior checking with metal detector is recommended. - Always pull the saw out of the cut with the blade running. - Cut timber must be placed outside the cutting area and cleared away as required. - On completion of cutting, the chain saw must be cleaned and stored appropriately, safety enclosure removed, timber removed or stored and if necessary, sawdust bagged and removed from site.